What is H1N1?

 Concentrate on hand-hygiene

-If you and your family practise regular handwashing with Lifebuoy disinfectant soap or hand sanitiser, Swine Flu will have a very difficult time spreading.
+If you and your family practise regular handwashing with Lifebuoy germ protection soap or hand sanitiser, this can help prevent the spread of germs that could cause Swine Flu.

 Don’t give germs a chance